miohtama/caipirinha/README.rst

-Miss Caipirinha is an IRC help bot as software as a service.
+Miss Caipirinha is an IRC help bot provided as a hosted service.
 It is designed to be an infrastructure tool for open source communities to make community support discussion (help chat in IRC) more streamlined by educating people about internet etique, good ways to ask a question and alternative forums to search help.

 I wrote this bot because after 10 years of answering the same questions all over again I think the world needs something better.